On the Hardness of the $L_1-L_2$ Regularization Problem: NP-Hardness of Unconstrained Minimization

-In this section, we prove that it is also NP-hard to solve the unconstrained $L_1-L_2$ minimization problem \cref{unconstrainedequation}.
-Recall the unconstrained $L_1-L_2$ minimization problem \cref{unconstrainedequation} is the problem
+In this section, we prove that it is also NP-hard to solve the unconstrained $L_1-L_2$ minimization problem (\ref{unconstrainedequation}).
+Recall the unconstrained $L_1-L_2$ minimization problem (\ref{unconstrainedequation}) is the problem

 for fixed penalty parameter $ \lambda > 0$.
-Throughout this section we will refer to the above as the unconstrained $L_1-L_2$ problem \cref{eq:UP}.
-We will also use \cref{eq:NUP} to denote the nonnegativity constrained version of problem \cref{eq:UP}:
+Throughout this section we will refer to the above as the unconstrained $L_1-L_2$ problem (\ref{eq:UP}).
+We will also use (\ref{eq:NUP}) to denote the nonnegativity constrained version of problem (\ref{eq:UP}):

-By utilizing the linear reconstruction instance \eqref{eq:L1tauL2_for_partition}, we will show in this section that both \cref{eq:UP} and \cref{eq:NUP} are NP-hard.
-Similar to our analysis in the constrained case \cref{eq:L1tauL2} and \cref{eq:L1tauL2_nonneg}, our analysis is based on showing that the $L_1-L_2$ regularization captures the sparse solutions of the partition problem and hence reflects its NP-hardness.
-Specifically, we will consider \eqref{eq:UP} and \eqref{eq:NUP} instances
+By utilizing the linear reconstruction instance \eqref{eq:L1tauL2_for_partition}, we will show in this section that both (\ref{eq:UP}) and (\ref{eq:NUP}) are NP-hard.
+Similar to our analysis in the constrained case (\ref{eq:L1tauL2}) and (\ref{eq:L1tauL2_nonneg}), our analysis is based on showing that the $L_1-L_2$ regularization captures the sparse solutions of the partition problem and hence reflects its NP-hardness.